vinnyspb/nexa-controller-rpi/README.md

 ## Modules
-* **TimeController** module enables selected electric outlet between sunrise and sunset for your geographical location (fetched by public IP of Raspberry Pi gateway).
+* **TimeController** module enables selected electric outlet between sunrise and sunset for your geographical location (fetched by public IP of Raspberry Pi gateway)
+* **PresenceController** module allows to enable selected electric outlet only when configured MAC addresses are connected to the local router (tested on ASUS RT-AC66U).

 Many thanks to [this blog](http://tech.jolowe.se/home-automation-rf-protocols/) author